What about Xwi7xwa is special?

 What is this structure called?

 Our building is designed after structures built by Interior Salish nations.
-In the chinook language it is called a Kekuli, in English it is called a pit house, and in Ucwalmícwts (Lil’wat nation) it is called a S7ístken.
+In the Chinook Jargon it is called a Kekuli, in English it is called a pit house, and in Ucwalmícwts (Lil’wat nation) it is called a S7ístken.
 Other nations that live in these homes are the Tsilhqot’in, Ktunaxa, Nlaka’pamux, and the Secwepemc.

 Although our roof is exposed they are normally covered with bark, earth, grass, and needles.
 The hole at the centre allows smoke to escape from the fire inside.
 The central pole is used as a ladder to enter and exit but visitors are unable to use this feature with the absence of notches to ensure proper footing.
 Visitors must use our staircase and accessible ramp instead.